 The US government has taken a drastic decision to ban the cryptocurrency exchange SUEX that enabled financial exchanges between ransomware attackers.
-The decision has become a talk of the digital circle because it would also affect the crypto trade between citizens and different organizations that allowed cryptocurrency exchange.
-This decision has divided people into two groups, where one believes that this decision would help curb illicit transactions.
-However, the other group states that it would hamper the crypto market adversely.
+The decision has become the talk of the digital circles because it would also affect the crypto trade between citizens and different organizations that allow cryptocurrency exchange.
+This decision has divided people into two groups.
+One believes that this decision would help curb illicit transactions.
+The other group states that it would adversely hamper the crypto market.
 In his article for Security Intelligence, David Bisson talks about this new decision and how it would affect the market.

 A Path-Breaking Decision

 The Office of Foreign Assets Control (OFAC) at the US Department of the Treasury asserts that this landmark decision will enable the government agencies to keep a check on at least eight different ransomware variants.
 The OFAC has devised an elaborate framework discussing the effects of this sanction and how it would prevent digital attackers from invading the crypto market.
 This sanction has also incorporated strict civil penalties with the help of the US Treasury Department.

 Bisson mentions, “The Financial Crimes Enforcement Network of the Treasury Department, created to combat money laundering and to counter funding terrorism, analyzed 177 virtual currency addresses used for ransomware payments in H1 2021.
 In doing so, it uncovered $5.2 billion worth of bitcoin transactions tied to ransomware.”
 The government agencies are trying different measures to identify and prevent the ransomware attacks of REvil/Sodinokibi.
 It is responsible for almost 73% of ransomware attacks in the second quarter of 2021.